DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

-## Detail Reference to the Constructs & Tools of MLOPS
+## Detail Reference to the Constructs and Tools of MLOPS

 | | | |
 |-|-|-|